 Thursday was a particularly stirring allegory – describing how the spirit and actions of a person really count at a crucial moment.

-The short chapter was full of poetic and stoic references to some historical Japanese Samurai and their final battle conversation.
-The two levels of hearing someone tripping over the difficult and repetitive pronunciation and awareness of the seriousness of the underlying message sent me into a fit of giggles.
+It was an unusual, short chapter which was full of poetic and stoic references to some historical Japanese Samurai and their final battle conversation.
+The two levels of hearing someone tripping over the difficult and repetitive pronunciation and awareness of the seriousness of the underlying lesson sent me into a fit of giggles.

 I just “heard” Monty Python.

 Maybe that’s good sit-com.
 I hoped it wasn’t a blunder.
 I ended the conference call as best I could.
 And today?
 Well, maybe it was a Friday, 7am thing, maybe my ridiculously high sensitivity was buzzing but the dial-in seemed quieter.

 I love our buddhist philosophy. honnin-myō means ‘from this moment on’ and is one of the greatest encouragements when I feel stuck.
 No grudges, no self judgement, just whole-heartedly starting again.

 Here’s something Nichiren wrote to a friend way back in 1725: “WHEN a tree has been transplanted, though fierce winds may blow, it will not topple if it has a firm stake to hold it up.
 But even a tree that has grown up in place may fall over if its roots are weak.
 Even a feeble person will not stumble if those supporting him are strong, but a person of considerable strength, when alone, may fall down on an uneven path.”

 Life really can turn into an uneven path, it is a great help to have wise friends and a mentor.
 My buddhist practise polishes away the tarnish from my own self-image and reawakens me to the spiritual strength – the treasure of happiness and hope in my own life.